Melthris/Portfolio-Manager/Readme.md

 ## To Add In The Future
 - Sort portfolio entries by month and year
+- Filter by tech type/year
 - CSS clean up
 - Additional tech stack technologies
+- Uniformed iconography for tech types

 ---